IPv6

 Parameter

-ipv6_address address assigned to the interface.
+ipv6_address - Specify the IPv6 address to assign to the interface.

-auto-configuse SLAAC auto-configuration.
+auto-config - Use SLAAC auto-configuration.

 Example